Daisy-D5/Simon-Game/README.md

 ## Simon's sequence

-#### 1. The game will light up one single color button in a random order, each with a corresponding sound.
+#### 1. At the start of each level 'simon' will flash one single colour button in a random order each with a corresponding sound.
+#### 2. Player must now repeat and press the same button that 'simon' flashed up.
+Correctly pressed button lights up and player moves to the next level.
-#### 2. Each new level lights up new color and sound adding it to the sequence.
+#### 3. Each new level will add a new random button to the previous sequence.

-## Repeat the sequence

-#### Player must press the color buttons in the correct order as Simon displayed them.
+#### 4. Player must continue to repeat increasing sequences correctly in order to move to the next level.

-## Increasing difficulty

-#### Each time a player successfully repeats the sequence, Simon adds another light and sound to it, increasing the difficulty.

 ## Game over

 #### The game ends when a player makes a mistake in repeating the sequence.

+## Good luck!